-Over the past few months, the search landscape has been changing more quickly and dramatically than ever before.
+Over the past year, the search landscape has been changing more quickly and dramatically than ever before.
 In our Future of Search series, Rosie Hopes has been unpacking the latest developments and what they mean for marketers.
 Today’s topic: chatbot search.

-Unless you’ve been living under a rock for the past few months, you will be aware of ChatGPT and its meteoric rise to fame in November 2022.
-It became the fastest growing consumer application of all time, gaining more than 100 million users in the two months after launch.
+Unless you’ve been living under a rock for the past year, you will be aware of ChatGPT and its meteoric rise to fame in November 2022.
+It became the fastest growing consumer application of all time (before Threads beat its record in July 2023) gaining more than 100 million users in the two months after launch.
 For countless people all around the world, signing up for ChatGPT was their first taste of AI-driven chatbot search.

 How Can AI Be Used in Text Search?